psibi/how-to-prove/chapter1.md

 * (10,False,False)

-Well, so looking at the second column it seems I can come up with some sensible conjugate:
+Well, so looking at the second column it seems I can come up with some sensible conjecture:

-Sibi's (Too much, huh?) conjugate: 3^n - 1 is never a prime number for any positive integer greater than 1.
+Sibi's (Too much, huh?) conjecture: 3^n - 1 is never a prime number for any positive integer greater than 1.

 For third column, I can't see any pattern there.
-Still I can produce some idiotic conjugate: For all numbers n greater than 5, 3^n - 2^n is not a prime number.
+Still I can produce some idiotic conjecture: For all numbers n greater than 5, 3^n - 2^n is not a prime number.

 Exercise 3)